 THE INTERNSHIP PROGRAM

 This internship is 22 hours per week.
 An intern will have 2-3 hours weekly of individual supervision, a weekly 2 hour case conference/seminar and 2-3 hours of didactic seminar.
 Additional didactics/workshops are often scheduled throughout the year.
 The clinic is HIPAA compliant.
-During the 2017-2018 academic year, pre-doctoral psychology and post-masters (MFT and ASW) half-time interns will receive a modest annual stipend of $ 3,000.
+During the 2021-2022 academic year, pre-doctoral psychology and post-masters (MFT and ASW) half-time interns will receive a annual stipend of $ 3,000.

 It is our preference that Interns make a two year commitment to the program.
 Officially, each year is negotiated individually.
 Interns are expected to be present for an average of 22 hours per week.
 This includes carrying a caseload of 12 clients; 2-3 hours of individual supervision; 2-3 hours of didactic training; a half hour community meeting; and a two hour case conference seminar.